youkechat/telegraf/plugins/processors/execd/README.md

 }
 ```

-to run it, you'd build the binary using go, eg `go build -o multiplier.exe main.go`
+To run it, you'd build the binary using go, eg `go build -o multiplier.exe
+main.go`

 ```toml
 [[processors.execd]]